justinvforvendetta/MidnightMiner/README.md

 ## Dashboard

 The dashboard displays important information about the status of each worker.
-The `Challenge` column shows which challenge ID the worker is trying to solve. `Completed` shows how many solutions have been sucessfully submitted (and verified) by the server. `NIGHT` is an estimation of the rewards each wallet will receive.
+The `Challenge` column shows which challenge ID the worker is trying to solve.
+It also shows statuses if not actively mining, for example "Waiting" if all known challenges have been completed. `Completed` shows how many solutions have been sucessfully submitted (and verified) by the server. `NIGHT` is an estimation of the rewards each wallet will receive.
 This is updated every 24 hours.

 ```
 ==============================================================================================================